dials/dials/doc/sphinx/installation.rst

 Or on Mac::

-  curl http://dials.diamond.ac.uk/diamond_builds/dials-macosx-10.11.tar.gz > dials-macosx-10.11.tar.gz
+  curl http://dials.diamond.ac.uk/diamond_builds/dials-macosx.tar.gz > dials-macosx.tar.gz
-  tar -xzf dials-macosx-10.11.tar.gz
+  tar -xzf dials-macosx.tar.gz
   cd dials-installer-dev

 Then to install in the /usr/local directory (you may need to add a ``sudo``